The DiD Revolution

 Difference-in-differences (DiD) is the workhorse of policy evaluation.
-But recent research has revealed that the standard two-way fixed effects (TWFE) estimator can produce severely biased estimates when treatment timing varies across units [@goodman2021; @callaway2021; @roth2023].
+But recent research has revealed that the standard two-way fixed effects (TWFE) estimator can produce severely biased estimates when treatment timing varies across units (Goodman-Bacon 2021; Callaway and Sant’Anna 2021; Roth et al. 2023).

 This module covers the “credibility revolution” in DiD—understanding why TWFE fails with staggered adoption and how modern estimators fix the problem.